islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * Adjacency Matrix: 2D array where the lists inside have all the same length.
 It's also called a rectangular array.
         - The indexes represent nodes with those ids
         - The lists inside represent which nodes are adjacent
+        - Instead of storing ones and zeroes in an adjacency matrix, we can store something “more useful”, like edge weights.
+        - It might take too much space, and it stores both the existence and non existence of "links".
 * Graph traversal:
     * DFS (depth-first search)
         - A common implementation uses a Stack, so we can store the node visited in the Stack.